mariorez/blog.korge.org/_posts/2020-10-07-korge-tutorial-writing-2048-game-step-4-data-saving.md

 In [the previous step](https://blog.korge.org/korge-tutorial-writing-2048-game-step-1/) we have added movement and merging of blocks with animation.
 The game is already playable.
 But to make it complete, we need to add score points.
-In this step we will do it, and along with that we will also add another feature – saving data of current game (game field and score).
+In this step we will do it, and along with that we will also add another feature – saving data of the current game (game field and score).
 In the end, we'll have a complete 2048 game:

 ![](/assets/images/sample%20(1).gif)